 These brief but frequent periods of spiritual recollection made throughout the day can be as beneficial (if not more effective and beneficial) as the 15- or 20-minute formal meditation sittings one undertakes twice or thrice a day in the manner of a regimented discipline.

-After some time, depending on your state of openness and receptivity to the Truth and to the inner workings of spiritual grace, you will find yourself drawn to spending longer periods (or more periods daily) of sitting in the silent contemplation of Truth.
-At this stage, your soul senses begin to open to the indwelling presence of the Spirit within you.
-Grace, the life of the Spirit, comes alive in you: You will find yourself thirsting for inner silence and hungering for “quiet moments” of just sitting in silence and stillness.
+After some time, depending on your state of openness and receptivity to Truth and to the inner workings of spiritual grace, you will find yourself drawn to spending longer periods (or more periods daily) of sitting in the silent contemplation of Truth.
+At this point, your soul sense is beginning to open to the indwelling presence of the Spirit within you.
+Grace, the life and activity of the Spirit, is coming alive in you.
+And you will find yourself thirsting for greater inner silence and hungering for more “quiet moments” of just sitting in silence and inner stillness.

 Drop by our Meditation Room and try the guided contemplation we have there or the practice contemplation videos embedded in this page.
 You can try the practice of lectio divina, also known technically as “contemplation” in western spiritual culture, which was handed down to us through the Christian monastic tradition.

 [Acknowledgment: Our appreciation and gratitude to Contemplative Outreach for posting the above video on YouTube.]

 You can, also, try mindfulness or insight meditation as it is taught and practiced in the eastern spiritual culture of Buddhism, or, for that matter, any other authentic form of contemplative practice that you might be led to or which may suit your individual state of consciousness.

 Here is a good, simple guided meditation by Alan Watts.
 Sit back or recline confortably on a chair, and listen to him,

 [Acknowledgment: Our appreciation and gratitude to Indigo Bliss for posting the above video on YouTube.]